| Family Helper > Site background

 Description of Family Helper web site

-Born in April 1996, Family Helper web site, www.familyhelper.net, unites information on infertility, how to adopt, post-adoption and adoption search and reunion.
-Family Helper is the creation of Robin Hilborn, who is also publisher and editor of Family Helper magazine.
+Born in April 1996, Family Helper web site, www.familyhelper.net, unites information on local history, infertility, how to adopt, post-adoption and adoption search and reunion.
+Family Helper is the creation of Robin Hilborn, who also published and edited Family Helper magazine.

 The Infertility section helps people who have trouble having children.
 It includes:

 -- Directory of infertility newsletters in Canada and the U.S.

 -- Guide to infertility web sites